 How Much Does Royal Caribbean’s Drink Package Cost?

 We mentioned earlier that while drink packages are simple to understand, the fine print behind them can get confusing.
 Case in point is the price of the drink packages.
 Instead of just having one set price, each drink package offers different prices, depending on your ship and the trip.

-Obviously there are some large price ranges, especially for the alcoholic drink package.
+These figures should give you a ballpark.
 After you book, you can login to your account on RoyalCaribbean.com to book activities and packages for your cruise.
-Here you can find the cost of the drink package for your particular cruise, as well as any discounts for booking the package early, like what we saw:
+There you can find the cost of the drink package for your particular cruise, as well as any discounts for booking the package early, like what we saw: